Ablesh1/primogems_counter_2022/README.md

-# PyQt5
+# primogems_counter_2022
-Python application for counting primogems
+Desktop application for planning and counting resources from game

 # Useful commands: